intersel/iFSM/README.md

 iFSM
 ====

-Finite State Machine for javascript and JQuery
+a Finite State Machine for javascript and JQuery, by Emmanuel Podvin (emmanuel.podvin@intersel.fr) from Intersel (http://www.intersel.fr).

 How to use it :
 ===============